 It is not easy to be involved with a person who has a drinking problem.
 It takes a lot of patience and love.
 You also need to set certain boundaries for your own actions so you don't encourage the person's behavior or let it affect you.

 - Don't lie or make excuses for your loved one's drinking.

 - Don't take on responsibilities for your loved one.
 This will only help the person avoid consequences for not doing the things they should.

 - Don't drink with your loved one.

 - Don't argue when your loved one has been drinking.

-- DO NOT feel guilty.
+- Don't feel guilty.
 You did not cause your loved one to drink, and you cannot control it.

 How to Talk About Alcohol Use